tarikbinaziz/asiftaj_bloc_clean_code/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Barrel File
+  A barrel file in programming is a way to organize and simplify imports in a project by creating a single file that re-exports content (like functions, classes, constants, etc.) from multiple files.

+  🔚 Bottom line:
+        barrel.dart always should be in the same folder where the exported files live.
+That keeps structure clean and logical.